Big Ramsey Degrees in Ultraproducts of Finite Structures: The case of linear orders under CH

 \subsection{Some history around $\eta_1$ and partition properties}

-The linear order $\fEE$ introduced above is an $\eta_1$ set as introduced by Hausdorff [\cite{Hausdorffeta}, pg.
-488].
+The linear order $\fEE$ introduced above is an $\eta_1$ set as introduced by Hausdorff (see pg.
+488 of \cite{Hausdorffeta}).
 More generally, if $\alpha$ is an ordinal, an $\eta_{\alpha}$ set is a linearly ordered set $X$ such that for every two subsets $Y,Z$ of cardinality less than $\aleph_{\alpha}$ with every element in $Y$ below every element of $Z,$ there is $x\in X$ that is above everything in $Y$ and below everything in $Z$.
 There is unique $\eta_0$ set of size $\aleph_0,$ which is the order type of the rationals, $(\mathbb{Q},\leq)$, and it is typically referred to as the order type $\eta$.
 For $\alpha\geq 1$, an $\eta_{\alpha}$ set of cardinality $\aleph_{\alpha}$ may or may not exist, depending on the additional set theoretic axioms.
 If it exists, then it is unique up to isomorphism.

-For a cardinal $\kappa$ satisfying $\kappa^{<\kappa}=\kappa$, one can define J\'onsson's limits of classes of structures of size $<\kappa$, in analogy to Fra\"iss\'e limits, giving a J\'onsson limiting structure of size $\kappa$, see Chapter IV of \cite{ComfortNeg974} for an exposition.
-Under CH, $\aleph_1^{<\aleph_1}=\aleph_1$ and the order $\fEE$ is J\'onsson's limit of countable linear orders and is hence an $\aleph_1-$universal and $\aleph_1$-homogeneous linear order of size $\aleph_1$.
+For a cardinal $\kappa$ satisfying $\kappa^{<\kappa}=\kappa$, one can define J\'onsson limits of classes of structures of size $<\kappa$, in analogy to Fra\"iss\'e limits, giving a J\'onsson limiting structure of size $\kappa$, see Chapter IV of \cite{ComfortNeg974} for an exposition.
+Under CH, $\aleph_1^{<\aleph_1}=\aleph_1$ and the order $\fEE$ is the J\'onsson limit of countable linear orders.
+Hence it is in particular an $\aleph_1-$universal and $\aleph_1$-homogeneous linear order of size $\aleph_1$ and it is, moreover, saturated.

 There is much literature on partition relations for uncountable cardinals, and we will highlight only a few references here.
-In \cite{Sierp33} it is shown by Sierpi\'{n}ski that $2^{\aleph_0} \not \rightarrow (\aleph_1)^2_2$ and in \cite{Kurepa59} by Kurepa that $2^\kappa \not \rightarrow (\kappa^+)^2_2$.
-This work sets the foundation for a theory of big Ramsey degrees for infinite cardinals, as in Theorem 17A of \cite{EHR} it is shown by Erd\H{o}s, Hajnal and Rado that, under GCH, \\ $\aleph_{\alpha+1} \not \rightarrow (\aleph_{\alpha+1})^2_{\aleph_{\alpha+1}}$, through the mechanism that subsets of size $\aleph_{\alpha+1}$ contain pairs from every piece of the partition.
-Galvin and Shelah in \cite{GalvinShelah73} and Todor\v{c}evi\'{c} in \cite{Tod87} give a history of recent developments informing results that they obtain under ZFC.
+In \cite{MR1556708} it is shown by Sierpi\'{n}ski that $2^{\aleph_0} \not \rightarrow (\aleph_1)^2_2$ and in \cite{Kurepa59} by Kurepa that $2^\kappa \not \rightarrow (\kappa^+)^2_2$.
+This work sets the foundation for a theory of big Ramsey degrees for infinite cardinals.
+In Theorem 17A of \cite{EHR} it is shown by Erd\H{o}s, Hajnal and Rado that, under GCH, \\ $\aleph_{\alpha+1} \not \rightarrow (\aleph_{\alpha+1})^2_{\aleph_{\alpha+1}}$, by a method assuring that subsets of size $\aleph_{\alpha+1}$ contain pairs from every piece of the partition.
+Galvin and Shelah in \cite{GalvinShelah73} and Todor\v{c}evi\'{c} in \cite{Tod87} give a history of contemporary developments that have influenced their ZFC results which we review below.
 More recently, the paper \cite{MaSo21} gives an account of big Ramsey degrees for all countable ordinals.